bennyfactor/urlexpress/README.txt

-HarryJerry Linx!
+URLExpress
 ----------------------

-This little script will let you run your own URL shortening service like TinyURL etc.
-//Uses a GNU class with some modifications
+All the fun of bit.ly without unwittingly supporting Gaddafi, right on your own webserver.
+Based on linx which was based on lilURL.

-License: GNU
+License: GPL3

-Free to modify, redistribute.
+Free to modify, redistribute or whatever it is Richard Stallman wants.
 ----------------------

 How to install?

 1. Extract the contents of this compressed file into a folder and upload to your server.
 2. Create a MySQL database and a user.
-3. Open includes/conf.php and edit the database name and user/password as per step 2.
+3. Open includes/conf.php.example and edit the database name and user/password as per step 2.
+4. Benny Moto pro racer tip: Customize!
+GO KICKY FAST OKAY
+4. Save it as includes/conf.php
 4. Import/Dump the contents of database.sql file using phpMyAdmin (if available).
 This is to create the database tables.
-5. Buy me a chocolate brownie or this script won't work (just kidding).
-6. Customize your site name in index.php and spice up the page.
+6. set an .htpasswrd file for the cookies/ directory.
+An example for how to do this (on dreamhost) is listed here:

 ------------------------

-I need help!!!!
+I need help!

-Support will be available online through web/e-mail.
-I can also install the script for you if you want me to.
-It's free of course! :)

-Please feel free to mail me at harryjerry22@gmail.com

-I'm on Twitter too: harry_jerry

-I normally respond within 6 hours and maximum in 12 hours.
+Too bad.

+No I mean really, this is essentially pre-alpha (pre-aleph in neuflang).
+Someday there will be more polished directions, until then you can use the github project tools to get in contact or whatever.

+AS IS, WHERE IS, NO WARRANTY EXPRESSED OR IMPLIED, VOID WHERE PROHIBITED BY LAW, DO NOT EXPORT TO CUBA, FAHV HUNNERT HORSEPOW'R.
 ------------------------

-www.harryjerry.com
+www.iaatb.net